Rubyfrommars/Rubyfrommars/README.md

 - 👋 Hi, I’m @Rubyfrommars
 - 👀 I’m interested in EduTech,embroidery,watercolouring.
-- 🌱 I’m currently learning everything from sratch
+- 🌱 I’m currently learning everything from sratch.
+Coding is somthing new for me.
-- 💞️ I’m looking to collaborate o
 - 📫 How to reach me ...

 <!---